 If you want to skip the rest of the steps you can also just order bucket lids with a seat.
-They are called Bucket Lidz and they are sold on Ebay for 39.95 for 6 lids.
+They are called Bucket Lidz and they are sold on Amazon for about $12 a piece .

 Step 2: Cut the circles out of particle board.
 We had some left over Wainscoting in our garage so we used that instead.
 My husband just took the lid and traced a circle around the Wainscoting and used his jigsaw to cut them.
 I read on Hangin’ Out in Third Grade’s Blog that she got her circles precut from Hobby Lobby, but I couldn’t find any there.